neuro-team-femto/lab_manual/docs/running-a-study/data-collection/run-an-online-study.md

 APP_ORIGINS=https://neuro-xp.femto-st.fr ./jones
 ```
 !!! warning

-  Note sure what happens if you have the prod app already running in a screen and listening to the same https: you may need to kill it first before you can APP_ORIGINS to the test app.
+  Not sure what happens if you have the prod app already running in a screen and listening to the same https: you may need to kill it first before you can APP_ORIGINS to the test app.
 This will interrupt service.

 - test that the app works, by navigating to `https://neuro-xp.femto-st.fr/xp/image_int1/new` (or whatever your experiment name is)
 - CTRL+C to break the app